-Persons who can act as independent representatives and/or chairpersons are notified by all member states to a list from which the participating states can choose in case of emergency.
-Within six months (extension of three months possible), the Advisory Committee submits its arbitration decision to the participating states.
-They now have another six months to decide whether to accept the mediation ruling - or, which is also permissible, to find another solution by mutual agreement.
+There is a list from which the participating states can choose persons who act as independent representatives and/or chairpersons.
+Within six months (this can be extended by a further three-month period), the Advisory Committee submits its arbitration decision to the participating states.
+There is then another six months in which to accept the mediation ruling, or find another solution by mutual agreement.
 If the authorities are still unable to reach agreement, the decision of the Advisory Committee is considered binding on the states involved.
-Only now is it the taxpayer's turn: if he accepts the result, he must waive further legal remedies.
-Then the states involved are obliged to implement the result of the conciliation (or another mutually agreed solution) in tax assessments.
+The taxpayer, in turn, decides whether to accept the result and waive further legal remedies.
+At that point, the states involved are obliged to implement the result of the conciliation, or another mutually agreed solution, in tax assessments.

 Self-Check Questions